 Okay, that was a little facetious of me: modern technology is scattered randomly about the world of LotC, like outboard motors, motorcycles and of course, airships.
 But there’s also old style architecture and transportation as well?
-Basically, whatever the animators wanted at any given second, happens.
+Basically, whatever the animators wanted to draw at any given second.

 In the distance, one of the planet’s two moons (wait, FFV’s planet has two moons?) drops something to the ground that explodes in a flash of light.